MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datetime-addfunction.md

 ## Returns

-A date after or before a certain time/date interval has been added or subtracted.
+A [datetime](./scalar-data-types/datetime.md) after or before a certain time/date interval has been added or subtracted.

 ## Examples